Dionysos, His Louche Fabulousness, has, of course, been with us since late autumn and throughout the winter months.

-I mention Dionysos and his louche fabulousness and Apollo, Fabulous Complexity Himself, promptly appeared in sunlight in my windows.
-I don’t want to say more fabulous than Dionysos because I am superstitious.
+I don’t want to say that Apollo is more fabulous than Dionysos because I am superstitious.
 The two are complementary and pour energy into each other’s negative spaces.

-Apollo chasing Daphne; Guido Durantino workshop; Florence; 1535.
-Ceramic.
+Apollo chasing Daphne; Florence; 1535, maiolica (with light interference).
+Guido Durantino workshop, Florence.
 Philadelphia Musuem of Art.

 Icarus Falling; Hendrick Goltzius, 1558 – 1617, Dutch; Philadelphia Art Museum.